OpenSourceEBike/ebike_wireless_remote/documentation/operation.md

 Long Press Buttons
 -----
 * Long press the [ENTER] button to cycle through the configuration LED display.
 [Configuration Options](configuration.md)
+* Long Press both the [ENTER] + [STANDBY] buttons at the same time to initate Device Firmware Update (DFU) mode.
+Either the remote or bootloader firmware can be updated to a new version using a porovided upgrade packet zip file in DFU mode.
+For more information click [here](dfu.md).
 * Long press the [PLUS] button to start bluetooth to allow the [Configuration Options](configuration.md)  to be set.
 * Long press the [Minus] button to stop bluetooth to save power.
   Bluetooth will also automatically turn off after: